About UW School of Medicine

 - Students from Washington attend their Foundations phase in Seattle or Spokane.

-- Regional Clerkship Sites: The UWSOM prides itself on the depth and breadth of excellent clinical educational opportunities available throughout all of the five states that comprise our WWAMI medical education program.
-The regional nature of our medical school allows our students to experience the entire gamut of medical care, both rural and urban, including private practice, community health care centers, community hospitals and tertiary care hospitals.
+- Regional Clerkship Sites: UWSOM prides itself on the depth and breadth of excellent clinical educational opportunities available throughout all of the five states that comprise WWAMI medical education program.
+The regional nature of our medical school allows our students to experience the entire gamut of medical care, both rural and urban, including private practice, community health care centers, community hospitals, tertiary care hospitals and quaternary care hospitals.

 The UW School of Medicine provides opportunities for training with providers in all types of medical care settings.